Verify a Docker Hardened Image or chart

 cosign

-These attestations are generated and signed automatically as part of the Docker Hardened Image build process.
+These attestations are generated and signed automatically as part of the Docker Hardened Image or chart build process.